Engineering-Research-and-Development/iotagent-opcua/docs/user_and_programmers_manual.md

 -   set polling-commands-timer in ms to execute che poll commands automatically

 An example can be found [here](../conf/config-v2.example.js).

+#### Dynamic configuration (REST API)

+If you want to use the REST interface have a look at Step 4 [here](https://iotagent-opcua.readthedocs.io/en/latest/opc_ua_agent_tutorial.html#step-by-step-tutorial) to see how to provision a new device.

 ## Step 4 - Run the Agent